ido90/Elevators/README.md

 Instead, some encoding of the states should be used (e.g. like [here](https://papers.nips.cc/paper/1073-improving-elevator-performance-using-reinforcement-learning.pdf)).

 Implementation of this module should take care of the following issues:
-1. **Sampling resolution**: high-resolution (e.g. sample every time the elevators move one floor) permits simple state-space, but low-resolution (e.g. sample when an elevator reaches its destination, etc.) is better synced with the simulator.
+1. **Sampling resolution**: high-resolution (e.g. sample every time the elevators move one floor) permits simple state-space, but low-resolution (e.g. sample when an elevator reaches its destination, etc.) is better synced with the simulator interface.
-2. **State encoding**: compact encoding of the states so that a learner can use an encoded state to make decisions.
+2. **State encoding**: compact encoding of the states so that a learner can use an encoded state to make a decision.
-3. **Train & test process**: train the decision-maker in various configurations of buildings and test it.
+3. **Train & test process**: train the decision-maker in various scenarios and test it.